pmilano1/kindred/README.md

 ## Database Migrations

 Kindred uses version-controlled database migrations to manage schema changes.
-Migrations run automatically on every deployment.
+Migrations run automatically on every deployment using the **industry standard pattern** used by Prisma and Drizzle ORM.

 ### How Migrations Work

 1. **Migration files** are defined in `lib/migrations.ts`
-2. **On deployment**, `scripts/start.sh` explicitly calls `instrumentation.ts`
-3. **Migrations run** before the server starts accepting requests
+2. **On deployment**, `migrate.js` runs as a separate step before the server starts
+3. **Migrations execute** and exit with code 0 (success) or 1 (failure)
-4. **Server starts** only if migrations succeed
+4. **Server starts** only if migrations succeeded

-### Why Explicit Execution?

-Next.js has an `instrumentation.ts` feature that's supposed to run automatically on server startup, but it doesn't work reliably on all deployment platforms (especially AWS App Runner).
-To guarantee migrations run, we explicitly call the instrumentation hook from our startup script.
+This follows the same pattern as:
+- **Prisma**: `npx prisma migrate deploy && node server.js`
+- **Drizzle**: `node migrate.js && node server.js`

 **Deployment Flow:**
 ```
-Docker Build → scripts/start.sh → instrumentation.ts → Migrations → Server Start
+Docker Build → node migrate.js → (success) → node server.js
+                              ↓ (failure)
+                           Exit with error
 ```

+See [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md) for detailed deployment documentation.

 ### Migration Status